 Do the ingredients hyaluronic acid, glycolic acid or lactic acid sound familiar to you?
-If you’re a skin-care devotee, you’ll probably say yes.
+If you’re a skincare devotee, you’ll probably say yes.
 But what about coq10, centella asiatica or niacinamide?
-It seems like everyday there is a new, buzzy ingredient taking over the skin-care world and promising beautiful, radiant and younger-looking skin.
+It seems like every day there is a new, buzzy ingredient taking over the skincare world and promising beautiful, radiant and younger-looking skin.
 The latest on our radar?
 Beta-glucans, an ingredient that boasts anti-aging, hydrating and soothing benefits for your skin.
-To find out if beta-glucans in skin care are deserving of the increasing hype, we spoke with ethnic skin expert, SkinCeuticals ambassador and Skincare.com consultant Dr. William Kwan.
-Read on to learn everything you need to know about beta-glucans in skin care.
+To find out if beta-glucans in skincare are deserving of the increasing hype, we spoke with board-certified dermatologist Dr. William Kwan, SkinCeuticals ambassador and Skincare.com consultant.

 What Are Beta-Glucans?